RMFogle/photo-gallery/README.md

 - Netlify for frontend deployment.

 ## Features:
-- Custom built(no library such as React-file-base64) image uploader from desktop or mobile device.
-Currently works with jpg only.
+- Custom built image uploader from desktop or mobile device.
+Currently works with .jpg only.
 - Delete image from gallery.

 ## Bugs: